Menu Close

 7. Rogantino's Restaurant in Landrijiet

 Rogantio's restaurant is not even in a small village, but in the middle of the countryside, in a 17th century hunting lodge.
-You would think that no one would find it, but on the contrary, a lot of people seem to find it, probably because of its reputation.
-You can drive here from, for example, Rabat or Mdina.
+You'd think no one would find their way here, but on the contrary - a lot of people seem to find their way here, probably because of the restaurant's good reputation.
+You can drive here from, say, Rabat or Mdina.
 Here I (Helena) started with a very good carrot/pumpkin soup and Peter ordered mussels.
 Then it was giant shrimp and duck respectively.

 Restauranger på Malta - I baren på Rogantino's restaurant